dataviscourse/tutorials/lectures/lecture-javascript-es6.md

 {% include code.html id="thiswrong" file="thiswrong.js" code="" js="true" preview="false" %}

 What happened in the example that goes wrong is that when `t()` is called, `this` is bound to the calling object, which is the global `window` object in the latter case.

+Another thing that is common in JavaScript and D3 but is not specific to JavaScript is [Method Chaining](https://en.wikipedia.org/wiki/Method_chaining).
+Methods used for method chaining return an object that is passed into the next method.

 ## What's new in ES6